commoncrawl/wac2025-webgraph-workshop/README.md

-### Download the Webgraph JAR
+### Download the CC-Webgraph JAR

-tbd. add the jar-with-dependencies to this repository as git large file
+Please, download the full cc-webgraph JAR (including all dependent libraries) from [here](https://github.com/commoncrawl/wac2025-webgraph-workshop/raw/refs/heads/main/data/large-files/cc-webgraph-0.1-SNAPSHOT-jar-with-dependencies.jar).

 In the following, we refer to this JAR file using the variable `$CC_WEBGRAPH_JAR`.
+If you know about environment variables, you should define `CC_WEBGRAPH_JAR` and point it to the absolute path of the downloaded JAR file.

 ### Clone or Download the cc-webgraph Project Repository